 Health Safety Measures

-Childcare cannot be provided by Peace of Mind Nannies if the child or another member of the household have a highly contagious virus or infestation including:
+Childcare cannot be provided if the child or any member of the household has a highly contagious illness or infestation, including but not limited to:

 Covid